developerdhairya/HLD-Basic-Concepts/System-Design-Fundamentals.md

 - In practical scenario,if we have distributed systems, partition tolerance must be high leaving one choose between availability and consistency.
 - [Source Article](https://medium.com/system-design-blog/cap-theorem-1455ce5fc0a0)

+*Brain Strom*: If two EC2-instances are running inter-dependent tasks in different regions, are they hihly available or fault tolerant?

 # `Disaster Recovery`

 - **RPO**:Recovery Point Objective sates the maximum time interval, transactions of which are allowed to be lost during a disaster.